-Sgd.
-Eric Ramon O. Recto Chairman, Independent Director Board Audit Committee
+(SGD.)
+Antonio A. Canova Chairman, Non-Executive Director Board Audit Committee

-Internal Control and Compliance System Attestation For the year ended, December 31, 2023
+Internal Control and Compliance System Attestation For the year ended, December 31, 2024

-Aboitiz Power Corporation (AP) corporate governance system includes a combination of internal and external mechanisms such as the structure of the board of directors and our committees, the oversight it exercises over management, and the formulation of sound policies and controls.
+Aboitiz Power Corporation's (APC) corporate governance system includes a combination of internal and external mechanisms such as the structure of the board of directors and our committees, the oversight it exercises over management, and the formulation of sound policies and controls.

-- The Board of Directors is responsible for providing governance and in overseeing the effective implementation of adequate internal control mechanism and risk management processes; - Management is primarily responsible for designing and implementing an adequate (effective and efficient) internal control system and risk management processes as well as in ensuring compliance with legal requirements (statutory and regulatory); - Management is responsible for developing a system to monitor and manage risks; - SGV & Co., the Company's external auditor is responsible for assessing and expressing an opinion on the conformity of the audited financial statement with Philippine Financial Reporting Standards and the overall quality of the financial reporting process; - Internal Audit adopts a risk-based audit approach in developing an annual audit master plan and conducts reviews to assess the adequacy of the Company's internal control system; - The Company's Internal Audit Group Head that acts as the equivalent of a Chief Audit Executive and reports functionally to the Board Audit Committee.
-This is to ensure independence and objectivity, allowing internal audit to fulfil its responsibilities; and - Internal Audit activities conform to the International Standards for the Professional Practice of Internal Auditing as re-assessed in November 2022 as "generally conforming" with "Optimising" maturity level assessment.
+- The Board of Directors is responsible for providing governance and overseeing the effective implementation of adequate internal control mechanisms and risk management processes; - Management is primarily responsible for designing and implementing an adequate (effective and efficient) internal control system and risk management processes as well as in ensuring compliance with legal requirements (statutory and regulatory); - Management is responsible for developing a system to monitor and manage risks; - SGV & Co., the Company's external auditor is responsible for assessing and expressing an opinion on the conformity of the audited financial statement with Philippine Financial Reporting Standards and the overall quality of the financial reporting process; - Internal Audit adopts a risk-based audit approach in developing an annual audit master plan and conducts reviews to assess the adequacy of the Company's internal control system; - The Company's Internal Audit Head, serving as the equivalent of a Chief Audit Executive, reports functionally to the Board Audit Committee.
+This ensures independence and objectivity, enabling Internal Audit to effectively fulfill its responsibilities; and - Internal Audit activities conform to the International Standards for the Professional Practice of Internal Auditing as re-assessed in November 2022 as "generally conforming" with "Optimising" maturity level assessment.
 This assessment is valid for 5 years (until 2027).
-Also, the Internal Audit Team is continuously evaluated annually through self- assessment and peer reviews.
+Also, the Internal Audit Team is continuously evaluated annually through self-assessment and peer reviews.

-Based on the above assurance provided by the internal auditors as well as the external auditors as a result of their reviews, we attest that Aboitiz Power Corporation's internal control and compliance system, which covers governance, risk and control processes, are generally adequate.
+Based on the above assurance provided by the internal auditors as well as the external auditors as a result of their reviews, we attest that Aboitiz Power Corporation's internal control and compliance system, which covers governance, risk, and control processes, is generally adequate.